JNCressey/JNCressey.github.io/README.md

 ### Cistercian Numerals Minecraft Banners

 Cistercian numerals are symbols that can represent the numbers 1-9999, invented by Cistercian monks in the early 13th century.

+The compact design of the numerals can be useful in Minecraft.
+Usually, one way of showing numbers in Minecraft is to use banners, with one Arabic numeral per banner.

-I made an interpretation of them with Minecraft banner designs that allows two banners to represent a Cistercian numeral which is equivellent to four base-10 digits.
+I designed a set of banner patterns that resemble a half of a Cistercian numeral, which allows two banners to represent a Cistercian numeral which is equivellent to four base-10 digits.

 [Read More](blogs/minecraft/cistercian-numerals-banners/cistercian-numerals-banners.md)